January and February were tough, and the European car industry is still struggling under the impact of the Covid-19 pandemic.

-In February, new car registrations were down 20% compared with the same period last year, according to the latest data from Jato Analytics.
+In March, new car registrations increased 63% compared with the same period last year, according to the latest data from Jato Analytics.

-The 208 clambered to the top spot this month, selling 18,375 examples to snatch the crown from the Toyota Yaris.
-The latest-generation model arrived in Europe in summer 2019 and, thanks in part to an attractive £16,250 starting price and its well-received styling, has become a fixture among Europe’s best-sellers.
+The latest-generation 208 arrived in Europe in summer 2019 and, thanks in part to an attractive £16,250 starting price and its well-received styling, has become a fixture among Europe’s best-sellers.
 Couple that with healthy demand for older 208s (Jato figures include models of all generations registered, not just the latest versions) and it’s no surprise the supermini is performing so well.